 For this option, Kaldnes provided the design concept criteria.
 Media would be added to the existing aeration tanks, where nitrification would occur.
 There are several configurations for removing BOD and nitrogen using an MBBR process.
-This evaluation assumes that a separate postanoxic denitrification MBBR will be constructed after the MBBR for nitrification.
+This evaluation assumes that a separate postanoxic denitrification MBBR will be constructed after the MBBRs for BOD removal and nitrification.

-Table 8 summarizes design criteria for the MBBR nitrification system and Table 9 summarizes the MBBR denitrification system.
+Table 8 summarizes design criteria for the MBBR BOD removal and nitrification systems and Table 9 summarizes the MBBR denitrification system.
 Because the MBBRs would be treating primary effluent, the analysis for MBBRs accounted for nitrogen removed via assimilation into the biomass produced during BOD removal.
 In the proposed MBBR systems, polyethylene media would be added to the existing aeration tanks.
 The biomass for biological treatment would grow on the media, thus eliminating the need for recycling solids from the secondary clarifiers.
 Stainless steel sieves would be installed at the outlets of the aeration basins to retain the media.